Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The most structurally significant finding came from the Max Planck Institute for Software Systems and Microsoft, published as a conference paper at ICLR 2026.
 The study tested 12 LLMs from six model providers across synthetic and real-world tasks and found that several models consistently exhibit strong and predictable source preferences.

 The key findings were threefold.
-First, LLM source preferences are sensitive to contextual framing.
-How information is attributed (which publisher, journal, or platform is named as the source) changes which information the model selects and presents to users.
-Second, these preferences can outweigh the influence of content itself.
-A weaker claim from a preferred source can be selected over a stronger claim from a non-preferred source.
-Third, and most concerning for brands, these preferences persist despite explicit prompting to avoid them.
+First, LLM source preferences are sensitive to contextual framing — how information is attributed (which publisher, journal, or platform is named as the source) changes which information the model selects and presents to users.
+Second, these preferences can outweigh the influence of content itself — a weaker claim from a preferred source can be selected over a stronger claim from a non-preferred source.
+Third, these preferences persist despite explicit prompting to avoid them.

 BiasBusters: tool selection bias and provider favoritism